dismoc/Blog-Repo/Hierarchical Bayesian/Part 1 - Estimating product-level price elasticities using Hierarchical Bayesian.md

  - Group-level parameters that apply to observations within that group.
  - Individual-level parameters that apply to each specific individual.

 This methodology is flexible enough to add or remove hierarchies as needed, depending on the desired level of pooling.
 For example, if we think there are no similarities across categories, we could remove the global parameter.
 If we think that these products have no natural groupings, we could remove the group-level parameters.
 If we only care about the group-level effect, we can remove the individual-level parameter and have the group-level coefficients as our most granular parameter.
 If there exists the presence of subgroups nested within the groups, we can add another hierarchical layer.
-The possibilites are endless!
+The possibiliites are endless!

 The "Bayesian" aspect refers to how we update our beliefs about these parameters based on observed data.
 We first start with a proposed prior distribution that represent our initial belief of these parameters, then update them iteratively to recover a posterior distributions that incorporates the information from the data.
 In practice, this means that we use the global-level estimate to inform our group-level estimates, and the group-level parameters to inform the unit-level parameters.
 Units with a larger number of observations are allowed to deviate more from the group-level means, while units with a limited number of observations are pulled closer to the means.